Benefits Of Walking, Proven By Science

 Eases joint pain

 Any movement can help to lubricate the joints, which increases your range of motion.
 The low impact of walking also takes stress away from weight bearing joints.
 Walking is a great form of exercise for people of all fitness abilities to help build up strength.
 Remember to start slow, build up pace and then cool down with a steady walk to avoid any muscle stiffness.
-If you’re looking for something with higher intensity, try our free, downloadable 7 day exercise guide.
+If you’re looking for something with higher intensity, our Online Programme has a series of 12 week courses with four different fitness levels (Low Impact, Beginner, Intermediate and Advanced), made up of HIIT, resistance, Pilates and stretching videos.

 Manages blood sugar